Three-Thinking-Hats/thinking-hats-ai/README.md

 ----             | ----
 question         | This variable takes a `string`, the question that was asked in the brainstorming session ideas            | This variable takes a `list of strings` where each string is a idea from the brainstorming session response_length  | This variable takes a `string` which will control the length of the answer.
 You can say "10 sentences" but also things like "similar to the other ideas".
-It should fit the sentence: Provide a final, polished answer with a length of {length}.
+It should fit the sentence: Provide a response with a length of {response_length}.

 ### Developer mode